Chapter 7 – Faculty Grievances

 In deciding whether to grant a motion to dismiss, the grievance panel shall accept all of the grievant’s allegations as true; the grievance panel shall not examine or evaluate the evidence as to the merits of the grievance in ruling upon a motion to dismiss.
 The grievance panel may dismiss the grievance only under two circumstances: (1) if the grievant was not a faculty member at the time the facts giving rise to the grievance occurred, or (2) the grievance does not allege a violation of a right protected by law, or established University policies including those contained in the Faculty Handbook, or the faculty member’s contract.

-The chair of the Committee on Faculty Tenure and Privileges Appeals has no authority to dismiss grievances under any circumstances, unless the grievance was not timely filed, see Section 6-G of Chapter 6 and Section 7-B (2), or was abandoned, see Section 7-C (2).
+The chair of the Committee on Faculty Tenure and Privileges Appeals has no authority to dismiss grievances under any circumstances, unless the grievance was not timely filed, see Section 6-G and Section 7-B (2), or was abandoned, see Section 7-C (2).

 7-C (4) Grievance Hearing

-The grievant shall be given an opportunity to obtain necessary witnesses and documentary or other evidence.
-The University shall use its persuasive power and the Hearing Board its good offices to help the grievant obtain pertinent evidence or witnesses, but the University has no obligation to incur undue expense for this purpose.
+(g) The grievant shall be given an opportunity to obtain necessary, pertinent witnesses and documentary or other evidence.
+The University shall use its persuasive power and the Hearing Board its good offices to help the grievant obtain necessary, pertinent evidence or witnesses, but the University has no obligation to incur undue expense for this purpose.
+If there is a request for material which involved privacy rights of an individual or is confidential or legally privileged, the committee chair or panel may request the Provost to rule on whether and with what restrictions the material can be made available.

-Grievance panels will be instructed that their decisions must be in accord with all relevant federal, state, and local law, and established University policies including those contained in the Faculty Handbook and the faculty member’s contract.
-The grievance panel will be instructed to decide only the grievance before them, that is, the grievance panel should hear only evidence that is relevant to the grievance and shall decide only the issues presented.
+(h) Grievance panels will be instructed that their decisions must be in accord with all relevant federal, state, and local law, and established University policies including those contained in the Faculty Handbook and the faculty member’s contract.
+The grievance panel will be instructed to decide only the grievance before them, that is, the grievance panel should hear only evidence that is relevant to the grievance and shall decide only the issues presented, as to supposed infringements of the grievant’s rights, and the panel’s report will deal only with those issues.

 7-C (5) Burden of Persuasion

-In grievance cases, the burden of persuading the Hearing Board that the actions or inactions of the University were not proper rests upon the grievant, and shall be satisfied only by a clear, persuasive preponderance of the evidence in the record considered as a whole.
+In grievance cases, the burden of persuading the Hearing Board that the actions or inactions of the University were not proper rests upon the grievant, and shall be satisfied only by clear and convincing evidence, except in cases where government regulations, such as those under Title VII and Title IX require the standard of the preponderance of the evidence.

-In considering grievances related to reappointment, promotion, or tenure, the grievance panel shall not substitute its judgment on the substantive merits of the decision, including the requirements of the academic unit or of a candidate’s professional qualifications, for that of the appropriate faculty body or bodies and administrators.
-If the grievance panel concludes that the grievant’s claim is proven, it will recommend reconsideration by the appropriate faculty body or bodies and administrators, indicating respects in which it believes the review process was inadequate.
+In considering grievances related to reappointment, promotion, or tenure, or actions under Chapter 6, the grievance panel shall not substitute its judgment on the substantive merits of the decision, including the requirements of the academic unit or Title IX or other laws or of a candidate’s professional qualifications, for that of the appropriate faculty body or bodies and administrators.
+If the grievance panel concludes that the grievant’s claim of a violation of rights is proven, it will recommend reconsideration by the appropriate faculty body or bodies and administrators, indicating respects in which it believes the review process was inadequate.
 If a grievance panel concludes that there was an unfair evaluation because of considerations violative of academic freedom or prejudice, it will recommend reconsideration by a new faculty body and by administrators, indicating the respects in which it considers unfair judgments to have taken place.

 All grievance panel decisions are recommendations to the President of the University.
 After allowing the parties two weeks to append additional statements, as described above, the chair of the Committee on Faculty Tenure and Privileges Appeals shall forward the panel’s decision and the appended statements, if any, to the Provost, the President of the University, and both parties.
 The President shall receive any evidence presented and the stenographic or tape record of the proceedings.

-The President will consider the record and make a decision as promptly as possible, generally within 30 calendar days of the President receiving the grievance panel’s recommendation.
+The President will consider the record and make a decision as promptly as possible, generally within 30 calendar days of the President receiving the grievance panel’s recommendation and the record of the hearing.
 The President shall retain ultimate decision‑making authority as to all grievances and the discretion to accept or reject grievance panel recommendations, except those where there is mutually agreed upon binding arbitration, as discussed above.

 If the President intends to not follow the panel’s recommendation, the President shall notify the panel of this in person or in writing and shall state the reasons for intending to not follow this recommendation.
 The President shall provide an opportunity for response by the grievance panel before reaching the final decision.
 If the President finally decides not to accept the recommendations of the grievance panel, he or she shall state in writing, as part of his or her final decision, his or her reasons for rejecting them and for rendering a different decision.